49ers' Eric Reid says NFL's $89 million social justice commitment is 'a charade'

 Reid alleges that funds for the deal would come from Salute to Service and Breast Cancer Awareness

-On Thursday morning, it was reported that the NFL had come to an agreement with the Players Coalition to donate $89 million over seven years to various social justice causes.
+It was reported Thursday that the NFL had come to an agreement with the Players Coalition to donate $89 million over seven years to various social justice causes.
 The deal "represents the NFL's largest contribution to a social issue, surpassing that of Salute to Service or Breast Cancer Awareness/Crucial Catch," according to a report from ESPN.com.

 One of the players that publicly left the Players Coalition earlier this week said Thursday that the report is misleading.